Search

 • Bottles, depending on shape, can be used either upright (bottom right) or on their side.

-• Choose plants for their decorative shape or colour.
+• Choose plants for their decorative shape or color.
 Flowering plants will spoil the effect when flowers are past their best.
 To plan, cut a paper shape the size of your planting area and arrange plants on this first.

 Growing in a terrarium